Call for Papers 2015!

 Volume 33 is out!
 It features an interview with Robert Wuthnow and three original research articles by Wuthnow, Margarita Mooney, and Maggie Grieves, Marina Adler, and Robin King on ways people and communities remain resilient in response to adversity and social change, interviews with Lane Kenworthy and Mary C. Waters on inequality and other issues, and a theory piece by Lisa Keister and David Eagle on the intersection of religion and economic inequality, as well as a couple of book reviews by two of KU Sociology's own graduate students, Pam Rooks and Emily Morrow.
 We appreciate everyone's dedication to making this issue happen in STAR's 50th year.
 Talk about resilience!

 Please visit our subscription page to reserve your copy.

 Publish with STAR

 Social Thought and Research is now available electronically!
 All of the issues of STAR, as well as its predecessor journals Kansas Journal of Sociology and Mid-American Review of Sociology, are available through KU ScholarWorks.
-Through KU ScholarWorks, STAR has had over 31,000 downloads so far in 2014.
+Through KU ScholarWorks, STAR has had 330,314 downloads overall.
 Our most recent issue is listed through EBSCO's electronic database, and all previous issues can be found through JSTOR and Sociological Abstracts, and ProQuest's Social Science Journals.
 Full text electronic access is also available through Google Scholars.